 You’ll also need a drill and a long enough 1/4 inch drill bit that will go completely through the object you are hanging your pull-up bar from.

-Total cost should be at or under $50 bucks.
+The total cost should be at or under $50 bucks.
 Less than the pull-up rigs you would otherwise find at Rogue, Stud pull-up bar, or various other outlets.
-Now with that said, both are excellent pieces of equipment and each company makes terrific products.
-Sort of a back-handed compliment from me but I think you know what I mean.

-You should now be ready to install that bad boy!
-This was on an overhang in my backyard.
+You should now be ready to install that to your overhang.
 All that is left to do is drill the eight (8) holes for your flanges and hex bolts.
 Make sure to mark where you will be drilling by taking your DIY pull-up bar and holding it up to the location it will be attached.
 Then grab a sharpie and mark where you will be drilling.

 Take your drill and long 1/4 inch drill bit and go all the way through the wood.
 Then simply run your hex bolts through the flanges and wood and attach your hex nuts to the back in order to secure your pull-up bar.
 Continue this for all eight (8) holes.

 How to do your first pull-up.
 Or better pull-ups